bbiswal333/bulletinboard/Security/Exercise_23_SetupGenericAuthorization.md

 ```

 Notes:
-* The value of `xsappname` must be unique within the whole Cloud Foundry Org.
-Therefore, don't forget to **use your d/c/i-user in the xsappname** to refer to your unique instance!
+* The value of `xsappname` must be unique within the whole Cloud Foundry org.
+Therefore, don't forget to **use your d/c/i-user in the xsappname** to refer to your unique instance! <sub><b>[to-do]</b></sub>
-* The `shared tenant-mode` leads the XSUAA service instance to trust other tenants that are different to the one that corresponds to the cf org such as `d012345trial`.
+* The `shared tenant-mode` leads the XSUAA service instance to trust other tenants that are different to the one that corresponds to the Cloud Foundry org such as `d012345trial`.
 * We have now defined a generic scope for starting the application.
 Typically, every authorization model of an application contains application/domain specific scopes ([see next exercise](Exercise_24_MakeYourApplicationSecure.md)).

 ## Step 2: Configure start conditions for routes / endpoints